-- 4. For example, this includes: - We employ an EAL tutor to offer one to one support for children whose first language is not English. - We differentiated the itinerary of a residential trip to France in March 2019 to ensure two disabled students were able access all aspects of the visit. - We employ a native Polish speaker in the learning support department to ffoer additional support for Polish pupils and their families. - We have fitted specialised door holders in corridors that are linked to the fire alarm system, allowing corridor doors to be held open (but which close automatically in the event of a fire), this enables wheelchair users to move much more freely around school. - We employ a counsellor to support students who are suffering from mental health issues.
-The lay chaplain is also specifically trained in counselling and supports students with a number of issues such as bereavement.
+- 4. For example, this includes: - We employ an EAL tutor to offer one to one support for children whose first language is not English. - We have fitted specialised door holders in corridors that are linked to the fire alarm system, allowing corridor doors to be held open (but which close automatically in the event of a fire), this enables wheelchair users to move much more freely around school. - We employ 2 counsellors to support students who are suffering from mental health issues - Students are tracked using internal and external data for attainment and attendance, specific attention is paid to the following groups pupils eligible for free school meals,

-- Students are tracked using internal and external data for attainment and attendance, specific attention is paid to the following groups - pupils eligible for free school meals, EAL students, minority ethnic groups, pupils with special education needs and looked after children.
-Targeted intervention is put into place when necessary. - Teaching Assistants in the Learning Support department are trained in specific areas of need to enable specialist support to be provided, i.e. we have a specialist Austistic Spectrum Disorder TA and a Speech and Language specialist TA. - Our SENCO is heavily involved in Year 6 transition and visited the majority of the Year 6 students with EHCPs to develop an individualised plan to help ensure a smooth transition from primary school. - We promote tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
+EAL students, minority ethnic groups, pupils with special education needs and looked after children.
+Targeted intervention is put into place when necessary.

+- Teaching Assistants in the Learning Support department are trained in specific areas of need to enable specialist support to be provided, i.e. we have a specialist Autistic Spectrum Disorder TA and a Speech and Language specialist TA. - Our SENCO is heavily involved in Year 6 transition and visited the majority of the Year 6 students with EHCPs to develop an individualised plan to help ensure a smooth transition from primary school. - We promote tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
 This includes teaching in RE, citizenship and personal, social, health and economic (PSHCE) education, but also activities in other curriculum areas.
 For example, as part of teaching and learning in English/reading, students will be introduced to literature from a range of cultures. - We regularly hold assemblies dealing with relevant issues.
 Students will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute. - We have converted an area in the PE department to a unisex changing facility. - We respect the religious beliefs and practice of all staff, pupils and parents, and aim to comply with reasonable requests relating to religious observance and practice